How to Make a Macrame Plant Hanger

 Let’s jump into it!

-It is normal for one side of your hanger to look longer than the others, but fixing it is easy.
+It is normal for one side of your hanger to look longer than the others, but the fix is easy.

 The key is to tie your knots at the same height on each group of cords.

-Always test it with your pot in place, if it hangs evenly, you know your knots are in the right spot.
+Also, you should always test it with your pot in place.
+If it hangs evenly, you know your knots are in the right spot.

 Save this article for later